sejungkwak/krie/README.md

 ![Footer](documentation/features/footer.png)

 - All the footer items are available to both unregistered and registered users.
-- The footer includes links for the following two parts: One is the user notice(Terms and conditions, Privacy policy) and the other one is the contact methods for the developer(_Github_ repository, _LinkedIn_ profile, Email).
+- The footer includes links for the following two parts: One is the user notice(Terms and conditions, Privacy policy) and the other one is the contact methods for the developer(_GitHub_ repository, _LinkedIn_ profile, Email).
 - Links to the Terms and conditions and Privacy policy allow the users to conveniently review their rights and the site's regulations.
 - The links open in a new tab to allow the user to return to _Krie_ more easily.